Types Of Turquoise

 The stone got its name because the mountain where it is mined resembles a sleeping woman laying on her back with her arms crossed.

-Sleeping beauty turquoise is revered and highly sought after sue to its pure sky blue color which can also be found with dark black “spider webbing” matrix.
-It is still being collected from the Sleeping Beauty mine in Globe, Arizona where a small operation of workers mines, processes and ships the stones.
+Sleeping Beauty turquoise is revered and highly sought after due to its pure sky blue color, which can also be found with dark black "spider webbing" matrix.
+It is still being collected from the Sleeping Beauty mine in Globe, Arizona, where a small operation of workers mines, processes, and ships the stones.

 Sonora Turquoise

-Sonora Turquoise, like the White Water Turquoise, originates from the campitos mine located on the Campitos Mountain outside of Cananea, Sonora Mexico.
+Sonora Turquoise, like White Water Turquoise, originates from the Campitos mine located on Campitos Mountain outside of Cananea, Sonora, Mexico.

 Read More

-This mine has been in production since the 1980’s.
-Campitos turquoise, including the Sonora Turquoise is unique in many ways.
-The most impressive of which is the way it is mined.
+This mine has been in production since the 1980s.
+Campitos turquoise, including Sonora Turquoise, is unique in many ways.
+The most impressive is the way it is mined.
 Most turquoise is mined from veins found in the surrounding stone.
 Turquoise from the Campitos mountain is often found in clay deposits as nuggets.
-Sonora Turquoise tends to gave a brilliant green color with a matrix of brown and traces of pyrite which add a special sparkle to the stones.
+Sonora Turquoise tends to have a brilliant green color with a matrix of brown and traces of pyrite that add a special sparkle to the stones.

 Turquoise Mountain